 WOS normally presents in-person monthly programs, open to all, not just WOS members, so please feel free to bring a guest!
 Meetings are on the first Monday of each month except July, August, and September, at the Center for Urban Horticulture on the University of Washington Seattle Campus.
-However, during the pandemic, in-person meetings have been replaced with virtual meetings conducted using GoToMeeting app and have been held during all 12 months of the year.
+However, during the pandemic, in-person meetings have been replaced with virtual meetings conducted using GoToMeeting app.
 Please see the Monthly Meetings page for details.

 Birding field trips for members are offered year-round and to many different areas in the state.

-The WOS Annual Conference, open to all members, is held in a different part of the state each year.
+The WOS Annual Conference, open to all members, is held in a different part of the state each year and occasionally in Oregon.
 It includes speakers, workshops, and field trips.